Hilton Hotels & Resorts

-Hilton Hotels & Resorts (formerly known as Hilton Hotels) is a global brand of full-service hotels and resorts and the flagship brand of American multinational hospitality company Hilton.
+Hilton Hotels & Resorts (formerly known as Hilton Hotels) is a global brand of full-service hotels and resorts and the flagship brand of American multinational hospitality company Hilton Worldwide.

 The original company was founded by Conrad Hilton.
 As of December 30, 2019, 584 Hilton Hotels & Resorts properties with 216,379 rooms in 94 countries and territories are located across six continents.
 This includes 61 properties that are owned or leased with 219,264 rooms, 272 that are managed with 119,612 rooms, and 251 that are franchised with 77,451 rooms.
 In 2020, Fortune magazine ranked Hilton Hotels & Resorts at number one on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee survey of satisfaction.

 Overview

+Conrad Hilton founded the Hilton hotel chain in 1919, when he bought his first property, the Mobley Hotel, in Cisco, Texas.
+The first hotel to feature the Hilton brand was the Dallas Hilton.
+In late 2010, Hilton announced a name change of the Hilton Hotels brand to Hilton Hotels & Resorts along with a new logo design, as part of a rebranding effort for the flagship brand.

-Hilton Hotels & Resorts is Hilton's flagship brand and one of the largest hotel brands in the world.
+Today, Hilton Hotels & Resorts is Hilton's flagship brand and one of the largest hotel brands in the world.
 The brand is targeted at both business and leisure travelers with locations in major city centers, near airports, convention centers, and popular vacation destinations around the world.

-Hilton Hotels & Resorts participates in Hilton Honors, Hilton's guest-loyalty program.
+Hilton Hotels & Resorts participates in Hilton Honors, Hilton's guest-loyalty program established in 1989.
 Members who book directly through Hilton-owned channels receive exclusive discounts and amenities such as free Wi-Fi, digital check-in, keyless entry, and the ability to use a mobile app to choose specific rooms.